 Bell peppers reduce appetite

 Unfortunately, most people fail to consume adequate amounts.
-Eating lots of vegetables, fruits, beans, and whole cereal is the best way to boost your daily fiber intake!
+Eating many vegetables, fruits, beans, and whole grains is the best way to boost your daily fiber intake!

 Additionally, peppers are pretty high in water.
-In fact, they’re 92% water.
+They’re 92% water.

-Foods high in water, fiber, and protein tend to have the highest satiating effect.
+Foods high in water, fiber, and protein have a high satiating effect.

 Vitamin A & carotenoids in peppers enhance weight loss!

-Furthermore, bell peppers are good for weight loss because they have a pretty high antioxidant content.
-In fact, they’re particularly rich in carotenoids!
+Furthermore, bell peppers are good for weight loss because they have a high antioxidant content.
+They’re particularly high in carotenoids!

-High carotenoid levels are crucial for losing body weight easy.
-On the contrary, obese people have low blood concentrations of carotenoids.
+High carotenoid levels are crucial for weight loss.
+Obese people have low blood concentrations of carotenoids.

-Keep in mind that red bell peppers have the highest antioxidant activity!
-Actually, they contain much more carotenoids, phenols, and flavonoids than other peppers.
-Green, yellow, and orange bell peppers have a much lower content of antioxidants!
+Actually, red bells contain more carotenoids, phenols, and flavonoids than other peppers.
+Green, yellow, and orange bell peppers have a much lower antioxidant content.

-Moreover, red bell peppers are an excellent dietary source of vitamin E. 100g contains 1.58 mg of vitamin E. A large bell pepper contains up to 2.6 mg of vitamin E, or 17% DV.
+Moreover, red bell peppers are an excellent dietary source of vitamin E. In fact, red bell peppers and spinach are the richest common vegetables in vitamin E. Bell peppers contain 1.58 mg of vitamin E per 100g.
+A large bell pepper provides up to 2.6 mg of vitamin E, or 17% of the DV.

 Vitamin E is important for weight loss.
 It improves insulin sensitivity, reduces oxidative stress and inflammation.

-Seeds and nuts, such as sunflower seeds, almonds, pistachios, and hazelnuts, are also great sources of vitamin E. But, they’re calorie dense foods.
-You shouldn’t consume more than 1-2 handfuls a day, if you want to lose weight.
+Seeds and nuts, such as sunflower seeds, almonds, pistachios, and hazelnuts, are also great natural sources of vitamin E. But, they’re calorie-dense foods.
+You shouldn’t consume too many if you want to lose weight.

 Capsaicin burns belly fat

 But, bell peppers contain none or negligible amounts of capsaicin.
-You should prefer hot chili peppers, in order, to burn more belly fat.
-Jalapeño, cayenne, and Tabasco are popular peppers containing high amounts of capsaicin.
+You should prefer hot chili peppers in order to burn more belly fat.
+Jalapeño, cayenne, and Tabasco are popular peppers with high amounts of capsaicin.